 To mitigate the southwestern prevailing winds that seasonally whip through the valley, the southern living green wall also acts as a windbreak, planted with heartier desert vines that will stand up to both the wind and the intensity of the southern sun.

-The sliding living green walls and operable window walls that separate the bedroom and living spaces from the courtyard are designed as a way of expanding the living spaces into the outdoor volume, as well as an act of empowerment for the user, a catalyst for the healing act of controlling one’s environment.
+The swinging living green gates and operable window walls that separate the bedroom and living spaces from the courtyard are designed as a way of expanding the living spaces into the outdoor volume, as well as an act of empowerment for the user, a catalyst for the healing act of controlling one’s environment.
 This ability to manipulate space allows the resident to shift their home to meet their needs, adapting to the weather conditions of the Las Vegas Valley, their social activities, and their personal needs for connection or refuge while healing from trauma.

 Four monolithic walls give a sense of solidity and envelop the resident with a sense of safety and enclosure.
-The thickened walls provide deep insultation, helping prevent heat gain/loss through the building envelope and creating a barrier against exterior noise that may trigger PTSD.
+The thickened walls provide deep insulation, helping prevent heat gain/loss through the building envelope and creating a barrier against exterior noise that may trigger PTSD.
 Carefully placed openings provide a visual reminder to the resident of their connection to the larger environment and community.

 A clerestory draws the eastern morning sun into the bedroom, regulating the circadian rhythm and helping to address insomnia.
 The narrow skylights that flank the high ceilings allow glimpses of the passing clouds, tree branches, and the starry night sky while bouncing indirect light down the walls, casting shadows that mark the passing of time throughout the day.